rafpyprog/pySGS/docs/source/quickstart.rst

 Searching
 ---------

-SGS provides thousands of time series.
+The SGS service provides thousands of time series.
 It's possible to search for time series by code and also by name, with support to queries in English and Portuguese.